ziolko/tunnel/README.md

 5. Create a wildcard DNS record for your domain e.g. `*.proxy.dev.io` (if you use Cloudflare disable their proxy for this DNS entry)
 6. Visit your domain https://8080.proxy.dev.io - it should say that it couldn't connect to the service at this port.
 This means the reverse proxy server is up and running.

+I highly discourage you from running any other services on the tunneling server.

 ### Optional configuration steps

 1. Add your SSH public key to `~/.ssh/authorized_keys` on the server to start tunnels without providing passwords